×

 10/04/2025

-Knife crime among young students in North England remains a critical issue, impacting the safety and well-being of children in schools.
-Between 2021 and 2024, secondary schools have reported alarming rates of knife-related incidents, including possession, threats, and attacks.
-Shockingly, the youngest reported age for those involved is just seven years old, highlighting the early onset of this troubling trend.
+Between September 2021 and September 2024, Northern schools reported alarming rates of knife-related incidents, including possession, threats, and attacks.
+Shockingly, the youngest reported age for those involved is just seven years old, highlighting the early onset of this troubling issue.

-Over the past three years, knife crime in secondary schools across North England has posed a significant challenge, with West Yorkshire and South Yorkshire emerging as the most affected regions.
-These areas consistently report the highest rates of knife-related incidents, including possession, threats, and violent attacks, creating an atmosphere of fear and uncertainty within school communities.
+Over the three year period, school knife crime across North England posed a significant challenge, with West Yorkshire and South Yorkshire emerging as the most affected regions.
+These areas reported the highest rates of knife-related incidents, including possession, threats, and violent attacks, creating an atmosphere of fear and uncertainty within school communities.

 One of the most disturbing aspects of knife crime in schools is the age of those involved.
 While the majority of offenders fall within the 10–16-year-old range, some incidents have shockingly involved children as young as seven.
 This raises urgent questions about how and why such young children are drawn into knife-related activity.